-With technological advancements in the field of civil engineering and geotechnical engineering, the magnificent structures like Burj Khalifa and Gotthard Base Tunnel have been made possible.
+Encardio Rite offers advanced monitoring services with geotechnical instruments.
+Geotechnical monitoring benefits include economic advantages, design verification, construction control, and early warning capabilities.
+Sensors like strain gauges enable real-time data logging for remote display, safeguarding lives, and structures, and evaluating natural calamity impacts.
+With technological advancements in the field of civil engineering and geotechnical engineering, magnificent structures like Burj Khalifa and Gotthard Base Tunnel have been made possible.

-Let’s discuss more on structural health monitoring, geotechnical instrumentation, and how it makes the world a safer place to live.
+Let’s discuss more Structural Health Monitoring, Geotechnical Instrumentation, and how it makes the world a safer place to live.

 What is Structural Health Monitoring?

 Structural health monitoring is vital to avoid sudden failures and accidents.
 Before proceeding with any construction activity, it’s necessary to carry out the monitoring of the construction site as well as the nearby assets.
 Geotechnical instrumentation and monitoring supply quantitative data on the structure’s performance to aid in evaluating its safety and detecting problems at an early stage.